 The CDC continues to publish updates to their information and our readers should be checking their website on a daily basis to see what new information has been provided.
 One essential new document to very carefully review is entitled Coronavirus 2019 (COVID-19) Hospital Preparedness Assessment Tool.
 This is essentially a tracer tool that you can use internally, CMS and TJC surveyors are likely to use and we will use on our consultation visits.

 The CDC advises that their tool is not mandatory, but our consistent advice is if the CDC experts advise we should be doing something, we need a good reason to not do it, documented in a risk assessment format.
-You can download a copy of this tool here.

 The tool provides guidance on:

 - Signage and supplies for patients with respiratory infections

 - Patient placement including testing the effectiveness of airborne isolation rooms

 - Tracking and assessment of employees who provide care to COVID-19 infected patients

 On first review, the March edition of Perspectives looks simple, straightforward, and nothing to worry about.
 However, the two-paragraph article on page 5 referring you to look on their website for the prepublication standards designed to align with the CMS rules on burden reduction and discharge planning is a very significant piece of news.